aosabook/500lines/flow-shop/chapter.md

     print "Makespan: %d\n" % makespan(data, perm)
 ```

 Next, we use the string formatting functionality in Python to print the table of start / end / idle times for each of the machines and jobs.
-Note that it can be difficult to properly compute the idle time for the jobs and machines.
+Note that the idle time for a job is computed as the time from when the job started to its completion, minus the sum of the processing times for each task in the job.
+We compute the idle time for a machine in a similar fashion.

 ```python
     row_format ="{:>15}" * 4